aselshall/rm/hw/class-presentation1.md

 ### Evaluation
- - Was exploratory literature review effectively used to support defining the research problem and its significance?
+ - Is exploratory literature review effectively used to support defining the research problem and its significance?
 (50 points)
  - Is the research problem clearly articulated and well-defined?
 (10 points)
  - Does the presentation effectively communicate the significance and potential impact of the research problem?
 (10 points)
  - Is the scope of the research problem appropriate, and is the feasibility of the study well-considered?
 (10 points)